The Workbrew Installer requires Apple's Command Line Tools for Xcode (CLT) to be installed before it can be.

 groups.

-You can add a user to the workbrew_users
+To add a user to the workbrew_users

-group with e.g. sudo dseditgroup -o edit -a "${USERNAME}" -t user workbrew_users
+should match whatever variable your MDM injects into the script environment: dseditgroup -o edit -a "${USERNAME}" -t user workbrew_users

 .